matthewfeickert-talks/talk-atlas-susy-workshop-2023/talk.md

 .huge[
 * Rich HEPData archives seen to provide useful information for theory colleagues
    - Made very clear that the information that ATLAS is providing is useful and they want to be able to cite it
-* Use of ATLAS full statistical models providing enhancement to theory recasting tools by allowing use of control regions during fits
+* Use of ATLAS full statistical models providing enhancement to theory recasting tools by allowing use of control regions during fits and improved combinations
 ]
 ]
 .kol-1-2[